Stratosphere-Studios/777-300ER/README.md

 [![Discord](https://img.shields.io/discord/806746926854176789.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/eU2vWCtmFX)
 <br> [Our Discord Server](https://discord.gg/eU2vWCtmFX)

+## **Installation**
+Go to our [GitHub repository](https://github.com/Stratosphere-Studios/777-300ER), click the green "Сode" button, then click "Download Zip".
+This version gets updated frequently.
+Then extract the aircraft folder and move it to your X-Plane aircraft folder as with any other aircraft.

+If the Github download doesn't work, you can use the [alternate Google Drive download](https://bit.ly/Strato777_alt_download_GDrive).
+This version lags behind the Github one.

+We suggest using Github Desktop to keep the aircraft updated without needing to redownload it every time.

+### **Windows**
+You'll need to install [C++ Support](https://aka.ms/vs/16/release/vc_redist.x64.exe) to use this aircraft if your computer doesn't have it.
+(It probably already does!)

+Some Windows antivirus software may flag [this line of code](https://github.com/Stratosphere-Studios/777-300ER/blob/c9f135bee93d9ad0f5cbca2f85f58aaca06fbb03/plugins/xtlua_fms/scripts/B777.30.xt.simconfig/B777.30.xt.simconfig.lua#L205C11-L205C11) as malware.
+This is a false positive and you should add it to your antivirus's exceptions.
+This 777 uses a built-into-Windows program called mshta.exe to display a popup when first loading the aircraft and when aircraft configurations are reset.
+Some people may use mshta.exe maliciously but in our case it is simply for notifications.
+This project is fully open source and anyone may check the source code if he/she wishes.
+We are working on a workaround for this.

+### **Mac**
+The 777 is currently incompatible with macOS.
+Mac compatibility will be coming soon.
+~~MacOS will block the xtlua aircraft plugin (which is used by other add-ons too) if it hasn't been whitelisted before.
+To whitelist it, run the command `sudo xattr -dr com.apple.quarantine *` from a terminal inside the root X-Plane folder (either by `cd`-ing to it or Rightclick > Services > New Terminal at Folder).
+For a more visual explanation without the terminal, watch [this video](https://youtu.be/FPdd7IPFoNk).
+This only needs to be done the first time you install the 777.~~

+### **Linux**
+No further steps are required.

 ## **Contributing**

 Please feel free to fork, modify, and make a pull request if you want to make any changes, fixes, or new features to the aircraft.